ssgeejr/fromzerotodocker/README.md

 * Port 8080 for JBoss
 * Port 1521 for Oracle SQL
 * Port 27017 for Mongo
-* Port 6379 for Reddis
+* Port 6379 for Redis
 * Port 3306 for MySQL
 * Port 3306 for MySQL
 * Port 8091 for Couchbase Console